liao-frank/noter/README.md

 - react app

 ## Where can I see it?
-Please see screenshots on DevPost [here](https://devpost.com/software/noter-8ua4f6) or view our capstone slides [here](https://docs.google.com/presentation/d/1EuqLow9B4YJVL2q6QtmFVF-G7MoM-qym5FbU5YbqjGw/edit?usp=sharing).
+Please see screenshots/demo video on DevPost [here](https://devpost.com/software/noter-8ua4f6) or view our capstone slides [here](https://docs.google.com/presentation/d/1EuqLow9B4YJVL2q6QtmFVF-G7MoM-qym5FbU5YbqjGw/edit?usp=sharing).

-The application will inevitably stop working due to mlab being sunsetted soon, therefore I'm not planning on deploying this application.
+The application will inevitably stop working due to mlab (our MongoDB host) being sunsetted soon, therefore I'm not planning on deploying this application for public viewing.
 Sorry!